-The adventures of golfing elsewhere once in while
+The adventures of golfing elsewhere once in a while

 There’s a reason Eagle Ranch touts it as the shortest par-5 in the county and I parred it if you consider it a par-5.

-Like a lot of up-valley golfers, I play Eagle Ranch in the spring in the fall, so it was fantastic to take on the course’s finish, hole Nos.
+Like a lot of upvalley golfers, I play Eagle Ranch in the spring and in the fall, so it was fantastic to take on the course’s finish, hole Nos.
 16-18, in a howling wind during the high season.
 (As far as I’m concerned, it’s not Eagle Ranch without a breeze.)

 As a 28-handicap, I doubled 16, got a fantastic bogey on 17 and tripled the last without losing my golf ball, for which I think I deserve a medal.